influxdata/flux/docs/SPEC.md

 #### Conditional Expressions

-Conditional expressions evaluate a boolean-valued condition and if the result it _true_, the expression following the `then` keyword is evaluated and returned.
+Conditional expressions evaluate a boolean-valued condition and if the result is _true_, the expression following the `then` keyword is evaluated and returned.
-Otherwise the condition evaluates to _null_ or _false_, and the expression following the `else` keyword is evaluated and returned.
+Otherwise the condition evaluates to _false_, and the expression following the `else` keyword is evaluated and returned.

     ConditionalExpression   = "if" Expression "then" Expression "else" Expression .